Kangen Water Review: Is Alkalized, Ionic Water Better For You?

 Can Acidic Water Disinfect or Sanitize Surfaces?

-Another misleading claim that Kangen makes is that their ‘acidic’ water can disinfect and sanitize surfaces.
+Another misleading claim that Enagic makes is that Kangen ‘acidic’ water can disinfect and sanitize surfaces.

 This is not only impossible, it’s also really dangerous.

 Let’s put it this way: Kangen’s ‘strong acidic water’ is a pH of 2.7.
 To put that figure into real-world terms, lemon juice has a pH of 2, and orange juice’s pH is 3.

 So, Kangen’s ‘strong acidic water’ is somewhere between lemon and orange juice in its acidity.